Date : Approved Senate 2014-2015.61 and Board of Governors 2015.60

 Inquiry: The process of reviewing an Allegation to determine 1) whether the

-Allegation is responsible, 2) the particular policy or requirements of responsible conduct of research that may have been breached, and 3) whether an Investigation is warranted
+Allegation is responsible, 2) the particular policy or requirements of responsible conduct of research that may have been breached, and 3) whether an Investigation is warranted.

 Investigation: A systematic process of examining an Allegation, collecting and examining the evidence related to the Allegation, and making a decision as to whether a Breach of Responsible Conduct of Research has occurred.

 Member(s) of the University Community: An expression to encompass all University individuals that may be engaged in Research, including but not limited to:

 a) employees, including all unionized and non-unionized academic and